OmarSenger/Travel_Agency_SignUp_Shaft/README.md

 # Travel_Agency_SignUp_Shaft

-I used Shaft Engine as an automation tool because the powerful reporting tool that it used " Alor " .
+I used Shaft Engine as an automation tool because the powerful reporting tool that it used " Allure " .

 I automate as required " Regersteration " process , And there are some test cases .